Skip to content

 Does the earnings test apply after FRA?

-No. Starting with the month you reach FRA, there is no earnings test and your benefits are not reduced for wages.
+No. Starting with the month you reach Full Retirement Age, there is no earnings test and your benefits are not reduced for wages or self-employment income.

 What happens to benefits withheld before FRA?

 They aren’t lost.
-At FRA, SSA recalculates your benefit to credit back those months, raising your ongoing payment.
+At FRA, SSA recalculates your benefit to credit back the months that were withheld, which typically increases your ongoing monthly payment going forward.

 Can working after FRA still increase my check?

 Yes.
-New high-earning years can replace lower years in your 35-year record.
-SSA does annual recomputations.
+New higher earnings can replace lower years in your 35-year record.
+SSA performs recomputations, and your payment can increase if your earnings history improves.

 Should I delay filing if I’m still working?

-If you don’t need the income, delaying after FRA can earn Delayed Retirement Credits through 70 and may boost survivor benefits.
+If you don’t need the income, delaying after FRA can earn Delayed Retirement Credits through age 70 and may improve survivor protection for a spouse.
+The right choice depends on taxes, cash flow, and household goals.

 Join over 100,000 satisfied clients who trust us to help them achieve their goals!